ioccc-src/winner/2015/endoh1/README.md

 `TIMESTEP` is a simulation time step.
 The bigger, the faster but more unstable.

-`SPEED` is a frameskip parameter.
+`SPEED` is a frame skip parameter.
 The bigger, the faster but more sluggish.

 #### Rendering color: `-DRGB=r:g:b`